OasisLMF/OasisLMF/README.md

 https://libspatialindex.github.io/index.html

+Linux users can install the development version of `libspatialindex` from the command line using `apt`.

+    [sudo] apt install -y libspatialindex-dev

+and OS X users can do the same via `brew`.

+    brew install spatialindex

 The PiWind demonstration model uses the built-in lookup framework, therefore running PiWind or any model which uses the built-in lookup, requires that you install `libspatialindex`.

 #### GNU/Linux